abhinavn17/WISP/README.md

 # uCAPTURE

-Imaging and selfcal pipeline taken from CAPTURE-CASA6, written by Ruta Kale.
-Utilizes wsclean for ridiculous speedup.
-Requires cleaned and calibrated msfiles.
+Imaging and selfcal loop taken from CAPTURE-CASA6, written by Ruta Kale.
+This pipeline utilizes wsclean for ridiculous speedup.
+It requires cleaned and calibrated msfiles.

 To run this pipeline, you need to build and install wsclean.
-The command is passed as a subprocess call, and the specific imaging paramters can be passed as a "wsclean-command" in the config.ini file.
+The command is passed as a subprocess call, and the specific imaging parameters can be passed as a "wsclean-command" in the config.ini file.

 ## How to use